 Raw Umber (PBr7)

 Unfortunately, this is just about the weakest, streakiest raw umber I’ve ever dipped my brush into.
-And the color is just plain weird.
+Based on the color, I assume this is a natural umber which would be pretty if it wasn't so difficult to handle.
 Regardless of my giving it the old college try, it never did grow on me.
 At all.
-Sorry AJ, but you either need to rename this one or head back to the mixing board.
+Sorry AJ, but this color needs to head back to the mixing board.

 Transparent Oxide Brown (PR101)